bn4t/verteilzentrum/README.md

 blacklist = []
 can_publish = ["admin@example.com", "postmaster@example.com"]
 ````

+For further examples take a look at the [example config](configs/config.example.toml).

 ## Command line flags
 - `-config <config file>` - The location of the config file to use.
 Defaults to `config.toml` in the working directory.